noahbkim/cs2s-plugin/README.md

 ## TODO

+- Make a volume for conan dependencies so we don't have to recompile them every time!
 - Decide on a structure for `lib/`.
     It currently contains plugin runtime utils and SDK polyfills.
     Both (or at least the latter) could be formalized into separate projects.